ChampyTech/useful-free-apis/CONTRIBUTING.md

 ## ✅ How to Add an API

+Open a pull request or an issue with your change.
+Keep it minimal and focused.

 1. Make sure the API is:
    - Publicly accessible
    - Free to use